EarlyClues/WelcomeNewHire/new_hire.md

-Employee Handbook

-Early Clues

-Welcome New Hire
+[Extracted from Early Clues' Employee Handbook]

+# WELCOME NEW HIRE

-Welcome to Early Clues!
+## Welcome to Early Clues!

 Dear Employee:

-You and Early Clues have made an uber important decision: the corporate bond of marriage.
+You and Early Clues have made an uber-important decision: the corporate bond of marriage.
 And that means forever…

 [But in your limited form now, you can't possibly comprehend what that will entail, and how it will change you… ] You must be so excited to begin your career at Early Clues!